matthew-li/chrome_mandarin_daily_shortcuts/README.md

-# Chrome Extension: Mandarin Daily Keyboard Shortcuts
+# Mandarin Daily Chrome Extensions

-A Chrome extension that adds keyboard shortcuts for navigating Tweets by [@mandarin_daily](https://twitter.com/mandarin_daily):
+A set of Chrome extensions that enhance review of Tweets by [@mandarin_daily](https://twitter.com/mandarin_daily).

+## Keyboard Shortcuts

+An extension that adds keyboard shortcuts:

 | Key | Function |
 | --- | -------- |